W/VE Island QSO Party Rules

 Fredericksburg, VA 22405 USA

 Official entry/scoring form must be submitted.
-Entries must be complete, legible, conform to the rules above, and submitted to the contest manager no later than September 15, 2016 in order to qualify.
+Entries must be complete, legible, conform to the rules above, and submitted to the contest manager no later than the last day of September 2023 in order to qualify.
 Entries cannot be returned.
-Do not send original logs; instead, send copies of logs, recap sheet and dupe sheet.
-Include a valid email address, with any mailed entries so that the contest manager can verify their receipt (very important).